-PROFILE: The Alaska Conservation Foundation (ACF) is based in Anchorage, Alaska, and aims to create a healthy balance in the state's ecosystems and economies.
-Its grantmaking aims to protect Alaska’s natural environment and diverse cultures.
+PROFILE: The Alaska Conservation Foundation (ACF) is based in Anchorage, Alaska.
+It seeks to protect “Alaska’s natural environment and the diverse cultures and ways of life it sustains” by “promoting conservation philanthropy and by strategically directing resources to conservation leaders, organizations, and initiatives.”
 ACF was established in 1980 by Celia Hunter and Danny Wilcher, prominent figures in the Alaska conservation movement.

 The foundation eventually revamped grantmaking to boost Alaska’s conservation movement with policy and protection support and long-term goals.
 Their Alaska Native Fund seeks to strengthen the capacities of Native organizations and communities, as well as groups working on critical environmental issues.
 The Rapid Response Fund addresses unforeseen environmental threats, and the Discovery Grants Program supports small grassroots organizations.
 A Conservation Internship Program develops the next generation of statewide conservation leaders, and the Watchable Wildlife Fund provides broad support for conserving wildlife resources in Alaska.
 The Conservation Achievement Awards recognizes community members committed to protecting the environment.

-General questions can be directed to the foundation staff at firstname.lastname@example.org or 907-276-1917.
-Grant-related questions should be sent to firstname.lastname@example.org.
+Direct general questions to the foundation staff at firstname.lastname@example.org or 907-276-1917.
+Send grant-related questions to email@example.com.
 Their address is 911 West 8th Avenue, Suite 300, Anchorage, Alaska 99501.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).